Share this news

 A refreshing change of pace was Sine From Above, on Gaga’s Chromatica album.
 Rolling Stone considered it ”electro-pop heaven,” thanks in part to Elton’s smooth, deep voice which ”sounded like he’s been gunning to become a disco vocalist for the entirety of his career.”

 • Rina Sawayama.
 Elton was Rina’s singing partner on Chosen Family, which had a good melody and message: that you don’t need to share genes or a surname – or even look the same – to be considered family.
-They also were together at the 2023 Glastonbury Festival, where they sang Don’t Go Breaking My Heart, but it was a far cry from Elton and Kiki Dee‘s rendition.
+They also were together at the 2023 Glastonbury Festival, for an aimless version of Don’t Go Breaking My Heart.

 Now for a few fellows. . .

-It’s not the first time Elton has contributed to one of his friend’s songs.
-In 2020, they performed Will We Talk? at the 2020 Elton John AIDS Foundation Academy Awards Viewing Party.
+• Sam Fender.
+Elton’s piano is the best part of the rockabilly-tinged Talk To You, which was released in October.
+Incidentally, they performed another song, Sam’s Will We Talk? at the 2020 Elton John AIDS Foundation Academy Awards Viewing Party.

 • Engelbert Humperdinck.
 In 2014, a collection of duets, Engelbert Calling, was released.
 It started off with Elton’s Something About the Way You Look Tonight.

 Engelbert told the Calgary Herald that after Elton got on board, it was easy to attract other names to the project, such as Gene Simmons and Dionne Warwick.
-He compared Elton to a honeycomb, but their duet wasn’t nearly as sweet as the original.
+He compared Elton to a honeycomb, but their duet wasn’t nearly as sweet as The Big Picture original.

 • Leon Russell.
-Elton and Leon’s The Union reminded some reviewers of the seventies.
-Far Out believed it took the ”same cues” as Madman Across the Water and Captain Fantastic; Uncut cited the ”rustic terrain of Tumbleweed Connection.”
-The latter is certainly true of Gone To Shiloh and Jimmie Rodgers’ Dream.
+Elton and Leon’s The Union was one of Rolling Stone‘s favourite 2010 recordings (ours as well).
+It reminded some reviewers of the seventies, especially–to quote Uncut–the ”rustic terrain of Tumbleweed Connection.”
+That is certainly true of Gone To Shiloh and Jimmie Rodgers’ Dream.

-Another ”Union” selection, If It Wasn’t For Bad, was nominated for a Grammy, but unfortunately did not win for Best Pop Collaboration with Vocals.
+If It Wasn’t For Bad, nominated for Best Pop Collaboration with Vocals at the Grammy Awards.

-• Ozzy Osbourne.
-In 2020, Elton joined the Black Sabbath singer on the title track for Ordinary Man.
-Ozzy wrote in his autobiography, Last Rites, that he played it for some people before it was released.
-When each of them cried, Ozzy quipped, ”It wasn’t that bad!”
+Ozzy wrote in his autobiography, Last Rites, that he played the track for some people before it was released.
+Each of them cried, leading Ozzy to quip, ”It wasn’t that bad!”

 They were obviously touched by lyrics expressing regret for losing control and hurting ”momma” (a reference to his wife, Sharon).